 In 1954, the British company Gloverall started their own version of the duffel coat that has two large outside patch pockets with flaps.
 Later pancake type hoods became popular.
 Today duffel coats are available in all lengths from to the knees to just covering the bum.
 Modern duffel coats, like many other high quality coats, are often made from a softer wool fabric with distinct nap than duffel.
 Modern duffel coats often don plastic toggles for easy closure.
 Some designers use carabiner hooks like my new duffle coat featured in this post at the link (in case you missed it).

 Duffel coats are classic, stylish coats.
 But their straight cut does nothing for your shape.
 In my opinion, they look great on men.
 For my money, they leave something to desire when worn by women.
 However, for a straight-up-and-down slim and tall gal, a duffel coat can be a great choice as an additional second coat, sort of a Men Repeller like statement piece when it comes to protection from the cold, rain and wind.
 It also may work for a pregnant woman.

-As you know, I usually prefer the original cuts as the more classic ones.
+I usually prefer the original cuts because they are more classic ones.
 However, when it comes to a duffle coat for women in mid-life, I would recommend to look for slight twists on the theme.
 Go for the highest quality you can afford when it is your primary coat, read work horse, and look for a cut that is slightly nipped in at the waist.
 In case, you have to master the challenge of being top-heavy, look for pieces with darts for your girls.
 If you can’t find one with these adjustments, keep looking or skip the look.